dominiquemb/appointment-scheduler/README.md

 Going to "/admin" will show you a list of existing appointments and an admin navbar.
 From these pages, you can edit and cancel appointments, as well as manage hours of operation for each appointment type.

+## How to run

+Simply clone into a directory and then run:

+    node js/server.js

+The server runs on port 3000

 ## Database queries that need to be run